Blog/Hexarelin Dosage Guide: Protocols

 Hexarelin + CJC-1295 (no DAC) or Sermorelin

 The gold standard GHRP + GHRH stack.
-Hexarelin stimulates GH release from pituitary somatotrophs (GHRP pathway).
+Hexarelin stimulates GH release from your pituitary somatotrophs (GHRP pathway).
 CJC-1295 or sermorelin stimulates GH synthesis and release through the GHRH receptor (a completely separate pathway).
 Together they produce synergistic GH output substantially higher than either alone.

-Inject both compounds at the same time.
+You can inject both compounds at the same time.
 They can be combined in the same syringe.

-Protocol: 100-200 mcg hexarelin + 100 mcg CJC-1295 (no DAC), 1-2x daily.
+Protocol: 100 to 200 mcg hexarelin + 100 mcg CJC-1295 (no DAC), 1 to 2x daily.
 Limit the combined stack to 4 weeks before transitioning.

 Hexarelin to Ipamorelin Transition